jrpool/learning-os-software/user-experiences/learner.md

 Learners must submit reflections for every question in the retrospective in order for their retrospective to be considered "complete".

 1. When Moderator runs `/cycle retro`, Learners will receive a notification to begin the retrospective in their current project channel.
   - Message from `@lg-bot`: "Time to begin the retrospective!
-Run `/log --retro` to start."
+Run `/log retro` to start."
-1. `/log --retro` : begin retrospective process
+1. `/log retro` : begin retrospective process
   - `@lg-bot` responds with welcome message and instructions.
 1. Repeat...
   - `/log --r<n>` : Show question number `<n>`